Habit, Not Hack: Asking Questions (Trainee)

 • Am I seeking access to a resource, dataset, method, or mentorship?

-When you know your why, you’ll ask with confidence and professionalism.
+When you know your why, you'll ask with confidence and professionalism — and you'll be far more likely to get what you need.

 During Seminars: Frame It Thoughtfully

-Whether it’s from a published PI, a collaborator, or a shared facility:
+Whether you're reaching out to a published PI, a collaborator, or a shared facility — a well-crafted request goes a long way.
+Include:

 Example: